El Nido Tour Package A

 We were scheduled for a Tour A on that day.
 So we woke up early and had our breakfast to get ready for our most awaited adventure.

-El Nido Island Hopping Tour A: The entrance of the Small Lagoon
+El Nido Tour Package A: The entrance of the Small Lagoon

 Our first stop, The Small Lagoon.